stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 higher-kinded interfaces, which started with the introduction of `Functor`, `Applicative`, and `Monad`, before moving on to `Foldable`, and - last but definitely not least - `Traversable`.
-For completeness, we might look at a few others, which come up less often, in a later chapter.
-But first, we need to make our brains smoke with some more type-level wizardry.
+There's one still missing - `Alternative` - but this will have to wait a bit longer, because we need to first make our brains smoke with some more type-level wizardry.

 <!-- vi: filetype=idris2